kumpera/SimpleJIT/README.md

 	Add clob support (support SetRet and Mul/Div) Actually, this already happens with DA1 x DA1Clob (mov x addi) Kill LoadArg and SetRet and use in/out BB args instead?
+	The whole regalloc probably needs to be rewritten as it mixes spilling, reg alloc and insel all together.

+	** The goal is to get enough in place that adding mul and div happens only though ir-emit it's all messed up <o>

  	LVN in the front-end
 	DCE and x-block const prop

 	3 pass alloc that does backwards for liveness, then forward for prefs, then backwards again for alloc.
 		The first backwards pass would allow us to give callee-saved prefs and some spill heuristics.